 https://unicornhunting.blog/cougar-bait-sorry-maam-does-your-son-have-id-younger-men-with-older-women-why-is-it-taboo/ – the photos were used with the consent of people of different ethnicities, including a delightful man of mixed Indian Heritage and a beautiful black woman (for free)

-https://unicornhunting.blog/unicorn-interviews-1/ – interview with a beautiful black woman
+https://unicornhunting.blog/unicorn-interviews-1/ (In the book)– interview with a beautiful black woman

-https://unicornhunting.blog/nothing-but-the-horn-unicorn-stereotyping/ – quote by a beautiful and successful black woman
+https://unicornhunting.blog/nothing-but-the-horn-unicorn-stereotyping/ (in the book)- quote by a beautiful and successful black woman

-https://unicornhunting.blog/female-motivation-in-mff-threesomes/ – story by a beautiful black man
+https://unicornhunting.blog/female-motivation-in-mff-threesomes/ (in the book)– story by a beautiful black man

-I could probably go on examining the hundreds of old posts for areas where I’ve missed an opportunity for ages.
+I could probably go on examining the hundreds of old posts for areas where I’ve missed an opportunity for ages in highlighting the value, importance and integration everywhere of people of colour on the swing scene.
+Racism and swinging do not belong together.
 Most of the posts I have done have involved the work and thoughts of POC in some way.
 I just never said so.
 And I thank them for their work.
 And I am sorry I blindly wrote their colour, and hence their history, out of the story.
 They are the story.

 As I said at the start, I’m the wrong person to write this.
+Racism and swinging is a story best told by people of colour, from their own lived experience.
 Without expecting others to do the work for me, I’d like to invite you to do the following in the comments, should you wish:

 –suggest better ways we can support and include People of Colour on the swing scene